mzivic7/endcord/README.md

 Run exe from wt or cmder.
 In cmder settings, under "Font" check "Treat font height as device units", so font is always monospace.
 Optional dependency, for spellchecking: [aspell](https://github.com/adamyg/aspell-win32).
 It is expected to be installed in `C:\Program Files (x86)\`.
 If it is not, please open an issue and provide the actual install path.
 Alongside with base aspell, dictionary must be installed, even en_US.
 Emoji and Ctrl+key support depends on terminal.
 To run code from source on windows, there are extra depencencies needed to prepare environment (automatically installed when building).
 Install them by providing `--prepare` flag to build script.
+To enable youtube support, download [yt-dlp](https://github.com/yt-dlp/yt-dlp) and provide its executable path in config.

 ### macOS
 Build, standalone executable can be found in `./dist/`.